RahulSinha9/Three-Tier-Appliction/README.md

 # #ThreeTierAppChallenge

 ## Overview
-This repository hosts the `#TWSThreeTierAppChallenge` for the TWS community.
+This repository hosts the `#ThreeTierAppChallenge` for the TWS community.
 The challenge involves deploying a Three-Tier Web Application using ReactJS, NodeJS, and MongoDB, with deployment on AWS EKS.

 **Get The Challenge here**